miroslavpejic85/mirotalk-docs/docs/mirotalk-p2p/host-protection.md

 1. Host login with username and password is required.
 2. Upon successful login, the IP is saved as a valid authentication IP.
-3. After authentication, the host can create a room, join a room, and share the room.
+3. After authentication, the host can create a room, join a room, and share the room link.
 4. All guests can join until the host logs out.
 5. When the host leaves the room or exits the browser, their IP is removed from valid auth IPs to prevent unauthorized access.
 6. To access it again, the host needs to provide a username and password.